 - Neutralizing Antibody Assays (NAb)

 When you create any type of plate-based assay design, the assay properties section includes a place to specify the template used to map spots or wells on the plate to data fields.
 The dropdown list of available templates is populated by creating named templates in the folder, project, or shared project.
 A variety of pre-defined templates is available; even if you make no changes to the default, you must still create a new named version.

 - Click Configure Templates.

-- Select one of the pre-defined plate templates available.
+- Select one of the plate templates available.

 Now you can select the template you just defined when you create an assay design.

 - From the Assay List, click New Assay Design.

 - Select the appropriate assay type and location.